I checked my watch as I stood at the fire exit. “Not long now.”

-I agreed and we headed out of the fire escape.
+I agreed, and we headed out of the fire escape.
 Karen linked my arm and we walked around the perimeter of the school, past the swimming baths and towards the upper school.
 We talked.
 We talked about everything.
 Her career, she was doing very well as an Operations Manager for a Mobile Phone company.
 I talked briefly about my career, missing out the bits about gangsters and blackmail.
-She told me about her drunken fling with one of the Directors at a conference, Cameron’s father.
-I didn’t think any worse of her for it.
+She told me about her drunken fling with one of the directors at a conference, Cameron’s father.

 “Do you ever think about that night?” she said.

 “The Christmas Disco.
 Have you any idea what you did to me?”
 She pushed me away and looked me in the eye.
 “That was my first kiss and you were thinking of somebody else all the time.
 Imagine what that has done to me.”